 The Master District will provide certain updated financial information and operating data to the MSRB annually.
-The information to be updated includes all quantitative financial information and operating data with respect to the Master District of the general type included in this Official Statement under Tables 1 through 7 and in Appendices A and B. The Master District will update and provide this information within six months after the end of each fiscal year.
+The information to be updated includes all quantitative financial information and operating data with respect to the Master District of the general type included in this Official Statement under Tables 1 through 7 and in Appendices A and B, if such audited financial statements in Appendix B are then available.
+The Master District will update and provide this information within six months after the end of each fiscal year.
 The Master District will provide the updated information to the MSRB.

 The Master District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by SEC Rule 15c2-12 (the "Rule").
 The updated information will include audited financial statements, if it is completed by the required time.
-If audited financial statements are not available by the required time, the Master District will provide unaudited financial statements and audited financial statements when the audit report becomes available.
+If audited financial statements are not available within twelve months after such fiscal year end, the Master District will file unaudited financial statements within such twelve month period and file audited financial statements when the audit report becomes available.
 Any such financial statements will be prepared in accordance with the accounting principles described in Appendix A or such other accounting principles as the Master District may be required to employ from time to time pursuant to state law or regulation.